-We evaluate the TROPOMI data using methane observations from the Greenhouse gases Observing SATellite (GOSAT).
-GOSAT measures backscattered solar radiation at 1.6 μm with high-precision in 10 km diameter nadir pixels separated by ~250 km along- and cross-track.
-It has a local overpass time of about 13:00 and a three-day return time.
-We use the GOSAT methane retrieval version 9.0 of the University of Leicester obtained by the CO2 proxy method (Parker and Boesch, 2020, last accessed 29 December 2020).
-We use only high-quality retrievals as indicated by their quality assessment.
-We compare average seasonal TROPOMI and GOSAT observations on a 2° × 2° grid following Lorente et al. (2021).
-We find large regional biases, defined as the standard deviation of the mean TROPOMI – GOSAT difference, of 20 ppb in winter, which is likely due to snow- and ice-cover.
-We remove these scenes using blended albedo > 0.75 in fall, winter, and spring (Wunch et al., 2011; Lorente et al., 2021).
+Previous analyses of TROPOMI data have pointed out the presence of surface artifacts (Barré et al., 2021) and spatially variable biases relative to the more accurate but much sparser GOSAT data (Qu et al., 2021; Chen et al., 2023).
+Here we filtered the TROPOMI data using the blended albedo product introduced by Lorente et al. (2021) to remove scenes with blended albedo > 0.75 in non-summer seasons when they are indicative of snow or ice.
 We also remove scenes with shortwave albedo less than 0.05 following de Gouw et al. (2020), which account for most of the remaining unphysical TROPOMI observations (XCH4 < 1700 ppb), and scenes north of 50°N in winter.

-Figure 2 shows the final 2919358 observations, regridded onto the GEOS-Chem grid and averaged seasonally.
-The filters preserve 69% of the high-quality retrievals and increase the GOSAT – TROPOMI correlation in all seasons, with the largest increases in winter and spring.
+Figure 2 shows the final 2919358 observations used for the inversion on the GEOS-Chem 0.25o×0.3125o grid.
+The filters preserve 69% of the high-quality retrievals of TROPOMI version xxxx. and increase the GOSAT – TROPOMI correlation in all seasons, with the largest increases in winter and spring.
 Seasonal regional biases decrease by between 7% and 21% and are always within the one standard deviation range of both the TROPOMI and GOSAT data.

-After filtering the data, we find a residual aseasonal latitudinal bias in the TROPOMI - GEOS-Chem difference.
-We define a latitudinal correction term ξ (ppb) for the GEOS-Chem – TROPOMI difference using a first-order polynomial ξ = -5.40 + 0.39θ where θ is the degrees latitude.
-We also conduct sensitivity tests without the latitudinal correction, in which case we remove a mean bias of 9.11 ppb, which we attribute to errors in the boundary conditions.
-After all filtering and corrections, we still find large, seasonally-variable gradients in the prior GEOS-Chem – TROPOMI difference (e.g., in spring over Northern Wisconsin), suggesting the possibility of residual systematic biases in the observations.
-We account for these biases in our observing system errors.
+Comparison to the GEOS-Chem simulation with prior emissions shows a mean negative GEOS-Chem bias ξ of 9.1 ppb over the North America domain, which can be fit as a linear function of latitude θ (degrees) as l ξ = -5.40 + 0.39θ.
+This bias and its latitudinal structure could be caused by the boundary conditions and we correct it in our inversion ensemble members either as a continental mean or latitude-dependent adjustment to the GEOS-Chem concentrations.

 2.5 Observing system errors

 The observing system error covariance matrix SO (equation 1), includes contributions from the forward model, the instrument, and representation error (Brasseur and Jacob, 2017).
 We calculate the error variances using the residual error method (Heald et al. 2004).
 This method assumes that the mean difference between the TROPOMI observations and the prior GEOS-Chem simulation, which we calculate on a seasonal 2° × 2° grid, is caused by errors in emissions that will be corrected by the inversion.
 The standard deviation of the residual errors after subtracting the mean gridded errors then gives the observational errors.
 We set a minimum error of 10 ppb, which applies to 32% observations.
 We find a mean observational error standard deviation of 11.5 ppb, with larger errors in winter and at high latitudes.
 The resulting variances are the diagonal elements of SO.
-Off-diagonal terms are assumed zero in the absence of better information, which we account for by introducing a regularization factor γ (Chevallier et al., 2007).
+Off-diagonal terms are assumed zero in the absence of better information, which we account for by introducing the regularization factor γ (Chevallier et al., 2007).
 We describe the choice of γ in section 2.7.

 2.6 Jacobian matrix